-The fastest option is a contribution to Saint Lucia’s National Economic Fund (NEF).
+St Lucia has four investment options.
+The fastest option is a contribution to St Lucia’s National Economic Fund (NEF).
 Moneys deposited into the NEF are funnelled into progressive local development projects, selected by the Minister of Finance with the approval of Parliament.
-Originally set at a US$200,000 contribution, on 1 January 2017 the Government reduced the entry threshold to US$100,000 – causing some local criticism and speculation that the Programme was not sufficiently popular.
+Originally set at a US$200,000 contribution, on 1 January 2017 the Government reduced the entry threshold to US$100,000.

 The second option under the Programme asks applicants to make a minimum investment of US$300,000 into a Government-approved real estate project.
-Real estate projects are expected to be boutique properties or fractions of branded hotels and resorts, and must be maintained by the applicant for a period of five years.
+To date, the Government has designated one real estate project for selection under this option, which, upon purchase, must be held for a period of five years.

-Applicants may also purchase Government bonds worth at least US$500,000.
-The bonds must be held for five years, and may not return a rate of interest to the applicant.
+Applicants may also acquire government bonds worth at least US$500,000.
+The bonds must be held for five years and cannot return a rate of interest.

-Under the final option of the Programme, applicants can make a minimum investment of US$3,500,000 into a Government-approved enterprise project, which may be brought to the attention of the Government by the applicant.
-The project may range from the building of a port to the establishment of a university, and must result in the creation of at least three permanent jobs.
+Under the Programme’s final option, applicants can make a minimum investment of US$3,500,000 into a Government-approved enterprise project.
+Projects, which may be initiated by applicants themselves, can range from the building of a port to the establishment of a university, and must result in the creation of at least three permanent jobs.
 Applicants may partner with others to launch a joint venture, so long as a total minimum investment of US$6,000,000 is made, with each investor contributing no less than US$1,000,000.
 At least six permanent jobs must be generated as a result of the joint venture.

-Citizenship of Saint Lucia offers a viable alternative for anyone seeking a relaxing lifestyle and global access to around 125 countries and territories.
-Saint Lucia has no restrictions on holding dual nationality.
+Citizenship of St Lucia offers a viable alternative for anyone seeking a relaxing lifestyle and global access to around 130 countries and territories.
+St Lucia has no restrictions on holding dual nationality.